top of page

 "Happiness is when what you think, what you say, and what you do are in harmony." ~Mahatma Gandhi

 Modern research supports this truth.
-Brené Brown (2018) found that leaders who identify and operationalize their values show higher resilience, courage, and trust with their organization.
-Likewise, studies in the Personality and Social Psychology Review (Sagiv & Schwartz, 2022) show that when people live congruently with their personal values, they experience greater well-being and purpose.
+Brené Brown (2018) found that leaders who identify and operationalize their values show higher resilience, courage, and trust within their organizations.
+Similarly, studies in the Personality and Social Psychology Review (Sagiv & Schwartz, 2022) show that when individuals live congruently with their personal values, they experience greater well-being and purpose.
+Living from the center means transforming insight into intentional action.
+It's where awareness becomes embodiment.

 Awareness vs. Alignment: The Inner Work of Congruence

 Carl Rogers (1961) described congruence as the alignment between our real self and our ideal self.
-When there is harmony between what we believe and how we behave, authenticity naturally follows.
+When harmony exists between what we believe and how we behave, authenticity naturally follows.
 Richard Ryan and Edward Deci's self-determination theory (Sheldon & Elliot, 1999) echoes this idea: goals that align with personal values enhance motivation, satisfaction, and psychological health.
 Living by our values is not a single decision; it's an ongoing practice of noticing, adjusting, and recommitting to what matters most.

 Awareness gives us insight; alignment gives us integrity.